apache/tapestry-5/54_RELEASE_NOTES.md

 The Grid component no longer emits CSS class names, instead it renders data attributes into Grid headers, rows, and cells, such as `data-grid-row="first"`, `data-grid-property="title"`, etc. These attributes may still be referenced using CSS rules where desired.

+## Java 1.6 required

+As of version 5.4, Tapestry requires Java 1.6 at least.